anuket-project/anuket-specifications/doc/common/chapter00.md

 All of this had led to a growing awareness of the need to develop more open models and validation mechanisms to bring the most value to telco operators as well as vendors, by agreeing on a standard set of infrastructure profiles to use for the underlying infrastructure to support VNF/CNF applications across the industry and telecom community at large.
 To achieve this goal, the cloud environment needs to be fully abstracted via APIs and other mechanisms to the VNFs/CNFs so that both developers of the VNF/CNF applications and the operators managing the environments can benefit from the flexibility that the disaggregation of the underlying infrastructure offers.

 The next step after the Reference Model has been identified and developed is to take the general model, which is purposely designed to be able to be applied to a number of technologies, and apply it to a discrete number of concrete and ultimately deployable Reference Architecture platforms.
-The intention is to chose the reference architectures carefully so that there will only be a small set of architectures that meets the specific requirements for supporting NFV and Telecom specific applications.
+The intention is to choose the reference architectures carefully so that there will only be a small set of architectures that meets the specific requirements for supporting NFV and Telecom specific applications.
 Per the principles laid out later in this document, the Reference Architectures need to meet the following criteria as much as is practical:

   - Initially should be based on widely established technology and systems used in the Telecom Industry.
 This will help ensure a faster adoption rate because the operators are already familiar with the technology and might even have systems in production.
 Another advantage to this approach is a project faster development cycle.
   - Subsequent architectures should be based on either additional established or promising emerging technologies that are chosen by the community members.